mrbuslov/family_budget/README.md

 4. When running not through a docker container, I advise you to make a virtual environment and install all dependencies from the requirements.txt file.

+5. I used the standard sqlite3 instead of PostgreSQL.
+If necessary, I can switch to the second one.

 # Docker
 docker build .

 docker-compose up